 What is term life insurance?

 Term insurance is for a set period of time and a set amount of coverage.

 It could look something like this:

 $400,000 in life insurance coverage for 10 years: After the 10 years runs out, your coverage ends, unless you have a convertible policy.

-If you want to find out more about converting a term policy to a permanent policy, visit this post.
+Find out more about converting a term policy to a permanent policy.